Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 ### User Stories ###
 * As a user, I want to easily understand what the website is about.
-* As a user, I want to see what is growing in the garden.
+* As a user, I want to easily be able to navigate the site.
 * As a user, I want to see how the fruits and vegetables are being used in recipes.
 * As a user, I want to be able to register as a member.
 * As a user, I want a "Forgot Password" option in case I forget my password.